Skip to content

 Quick Answer

 All four services can send a note that disappears after reading.
-They differ in what they document publicly, whether they require an account, and where the servers are located.
-Privacy Share is the only free option that documents AES-256 encryption, optional OTP email verification of the recipient, no account requirement, and German hosting.
+They differ in whether encryption happens in your browser, whether they require an account, and where the servers are located.
+Privacy Share encrypts notes in your browser (zero-knowledge) — the key never reaches the server — and combines that with optional OTP email verification of the recipient, no account requirement, and German hosting.

 Comparison Table